 - Drama (Waiora and/or Awatea)

 Restrictions on Duplication of Material

-You must not repeat any topic, text, or writer selected for either of the assignments in the exam.
+You must not repeat any topic selected for either of the assignments in the exam.

 Requirements for the presentation of coursework.